ibm-cloud-docs/dl/about.md

 {: #dl-about}

 {{site.data.keyword.dl_full}} offerings provide connectivity from an external source into a customer's {{site.data.keyword.cloud_notm}} private network. {{site.data.keyword.dl_short}} can be viewed as an alternative to a traditional site-to-site VPN solution, which is designed for customers that need more consistent, higher-throughput connectivity between a remote network and their {{site.data.keyword.cloud_notm}} environments.
-{:shortdesc}
+{: shortdesc}

 The {{site.data.keyword.dl_full_notm}} service is a routed, OSI Layer-3 service.
 It offers a direct connection to the {{site.data.keyword.cloud_notm}} private network backbone, with low latency and speeds up to 10 Gbps.

 For increased flexibility in creating this Layer-3 connectivity, {{site.data.keyword.dl_full_notm}} enables customers to use:

 * Dual IP for remote hosts
 * Tunneling for BYOIP

 ## {{site.data.keyword.dl_short}} offerings
 {: #overview-of-direct-link-offerings}

 Currrently, two types of connections are available:
-{:shortdesc}
+{: shortdesc}

 * **{{site.data.keyword.dl_short}} Dedicated** - Allows customers to terminate a single-tenant, fiber-based cross-connect into the {{site.data.keyword.cloud_notm}} network.
 This offering can be used by customers with colocation premises that are next to {{site.data.keyword.cloud_notm}} PoPs and data centers, as well as network service providers that deliver circuits to customer on-premises or other data centers.

 * **{{site.data.keyword.dl_short}} Connect** - Offers private access to your IBM Cloud infrastructure and to any other clouds linked to your service provider through your local IBM Cloud data center.
 This option is perfect for creating multi-cloud connectivity in a single environment.
 IBM connects customers to the IBM Cloud private network, using a shared bandwidth topology.
 As with all {{site.data.keyword.dl_short}} products, you can add global routing that enables private network traffic to all IBM Cloud locations.